 After the market crash of 1987 investors realized that the market could crash at any time.
 "A Black Swan event is an event in human history that was unprecedented and unexpected at the point in time it occurred."

 The crash made investors rush out and protect their portfolios through option insurance.
 This new demand shook the options market into what we see today.
-One of things that spawned off this action is the forming of volatility skew.
+One of the things that spawned off this action is the forming of volatility skew.
 Volatility skew also known as volatility smile is the difference in implied volatility between out of the money, at the money, and in the money options.

 Why Does Skew Exist